AdobeDocs/commerce-operations.en/help/installation/sample-data/overview.md

 >[!WARNING]
 >
 >You cannot uninstall sample data.
-We recommend you use sample data only to learn about how Adobe Commerce and Magento Open Source work.
+It is recommended to use sample data only to learn about how Adobe Commerce and Magento Open Source work.
 Avoid doing any development in a system in which you installed sample data.

 You can install optional sample data in any of the following ways: